oscal-club/awesome-oscal/README.md

 - [Control Plane's collie](https://github.com/controlplaneio/collie) a project demonstrating how infrastructure provisioned by cloud infrastructure controllers can be simultaneously secured and validated for compliance with Kyverno policies and OSCAL documents, leveraging Lula for validation.

+- [Credentive security's oscal-pydantic](https://github.com/RS-Credentive/oscal-pydantic): A set of pydantic models generated from the OSCAL JSON schema, useful for implementing OSCAL in Python.
+See also [this PyPI page](https://pypi.org/project/oscal-pydantic/).
+Just "pip install oscal-pydantic".

 - [Defense Unicorn's bigbang-oscal-component-generator](https://github.com/defenseunicorns/bigbang-oscal-component-generator): a CLI utility and Golang libraries to merge together individual OSCAL YAML components into a unified OSCAL YAML component definition, focused primarily on the specific needs of [Platform One's Big Bang](https://repo1.dso.mil/platform-one/big-bang/bigbang).

 - [Defense Unicorn's Lula](https://github.com/defenseunicorns/lula): a Command Line Interface tool that will consume OSCAL component-definition files to configure and drive execution of automated control validation for Kubernetes utilizing the [Kyverno](https://kyverno.io/) policy management system.